kahnwong/lyrics-analysis/README.md

 ![word count box plot](images/word_count_box_plot.png)

 - Nightwish has a wide q4, since their lyrics contain a lot of spoken words.
-- Most bands are not on the "wordy" side, see Warkings and Ad Infinitum.
+- Most bands are on the "wordy" side, see Warkings and Ad Infinitum.

 ### Most common word